NXPHoverGames/frdm-imx93-for-nxpcup/doc/linux_setup.rst

    (i.e.: functionality 2)
 3. ``-u UUU_NAME``: if specified, the script will use the name passed through the ``UUU_NAME`` argument to download the ``uuu`` binary.
+4. ``-b``: if specified, the script will skip the boot container download step (i.e.: functionality 4)

 To print its usage, you can invoke the script with the ``-h`` option.
 The output is shown below: